asian-mario/r-top/README.md

 - **Keyboard Navigation**: Scroll, jump, sort, and switch interfaces with intuitive keybindings.
 - **Disk Usage**: Track disk usage with a visual gauge and switch between disks for active monitoring.
 - **Tree View**: See parent and child processes for each running/sleeping process.
+- **Search Filter**: Filter and find specific processes in the process table
+- **Daemon Supervisor**: Create your own service profiles to run a `b-daemon` in either integrated or active modes

 ---